techworldwithsiva/dockerfiles/ONBUILD/README.md

 ### ONBUILD

 ONBUILD is used to set some hard guidelines to the image.
+We can control how others can use our image as their base image.